evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

 You can choose between two types of roofs on this model.
-The standard is a panoramic roof.
+The standard roof has a large panoramic roof extending from the front to the rear.
+This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass is toned to protect against heat from the sun.

 <figur>